tomduck/myiapws/README.md

 Myiapws is a python library for the calculation of thermophysical properties of water.
 It is an implementation of certain formulations from the [International Association for the Properties of Water and Steam](http://www.iapws.org/) (IAPWS).

 The primary use of the library is as an educational tool.
 The publications describing the formulations map directly to the code.
-The interface is simple, fully pythonic and numpy-capable.
+The interfaces are simple, fully pythonic and [numpy](http://www.numpy.org/)-capable.

 Developers interested in an advanced thermodynamics package covering over 100 species should check out [COOLPROP](http://www.coolprop.org/).